See the Story Index for Wael Abdelgawad’s other stories.

-I had another reason to resent Farah Anwar.
 I was fairly sure she had played a key role in breaking up my marriage.

 Six months ago I’d been driving north on highway 99, tailing a subject in an insurance case, when I saw an accident take place before my eyes.
 A big 18 wheeler began to drift toward oncoming traffic.
 At the last second the truck jerked in the other direction and tipped over, jackknifing and sliding across three lanes of fast-moving traffic.
 I managed to stop in time, but a young woman driving a red VW Beetle did not.
 She plowed into the semi, and a moment later flames began to erupt from under her hood.